megaptera-helvetiae/MetaG-heat-Binder/README.md

 Example files included:

- - `python_example_for_Jupyter.ipynb` - Notebook file using a python kernel for working in Jupyter
- - `R_example_for_Jupyter.ipynb` - Notebook file using an R kernel for working in Jupyter
- - `python_example_for_RStudio.Rmd` - RMarkdown file with python code chunks for working in RStudio
- - `R_example_for_RStudio.Rmd` - RMarkdown file with R code chunkcs for working in RStudio
+ - `MetaG-heatmap-Binder.Rmd` - RMarkdown file with R code chunks to plot a heatmap in RStudio
+ - `input_matrix_v1.txt` - A sample input file where we mapped reads from several samples against MAG bins that we had created.